ansariowais669-hub/Machine-Learning-World/Learning_ML/Linear_Regression/README.md

 Adds an absolute coefficient penalty to the loss and can shrink some coefficients to zero.

+### Elastic Net Regression

+Combines L1 and L2 regularization and provides control over the balance between the two through `l1_ratio`.

 ### Coefficient Shrinkage

 Increasing `alpha` increases the strength of regularization and reduces the magnitude of model coefficients.

 ### Feature Selection

 L1 regularization can force some coefficients to exactly zero, making Lasso useful for identifying less important features.
+Elastic Net retains this L1 component while also incorporating L2 regularization.

 ### Bias-Variance Tradeoff